-- The S5000 Waste Summary Category includes metal debris, metal debris containing lead, - inorganic nonmetal debris, asbestos debris, combustible debris, graphite debris, - heterogeneous debris, and composite filters, as well as other minor waste streams. - Particles smaller than 2.36 inches in size may be considered debris if the debris is a - manufactured object and if it is not a particle of \$3000 or \$4000 material.
+- The S5000 Waste Summary Category includes metal debris, metal debris containing lead, - inorganic nonmetal debris, asbestos debris, combustible debris, graphite debris, - heterogeneous debris, and composite filters, as well as other minor waste streams.

+Particles smaller than 2.36 inches in size may be considered debris if the debris is a manufactured object and if it is not a particle of S3000 or S4000 material.

-- If a waste does not include at least 50 percent of any given category by volume, - 2 characterization shall be performed using the waste characterization process required for the - category constituting the greatest volume of waste for that waste stream. - 4 Wastes may be generated at the WIPP facility as a direct result of managing the TRU and TRU - 5 mixed wastes received from the off-site generators.
-Such waste may be generated in either the - 6 WHB or the underground.
+- 3 If a waste does not include at least 50 percent of any given category by volume, - 4 characterization shall be performed using the waste characterization process required for the - 5 category constituting the greatest volume of waste for that waste stream. - 6 Wastes may be generated at the WIPP facility as a direct result of managing the TRU and TRU - 7 mixed wastes received from the off-site generators.
+Such waste may be generated in either the - 8 WHB or the underground.
 This waste is referred to as "derived waste."
-All such derived waste - 7 will be placed in the rooms in HWDUs along with the TRU mixed waste for disposal. - 8 Non-mixed hazardous wastes generated at the WIPP, through activities where contact with TRU - 9 mixed waste does not occur, are characterized, placed in containers, and stored (for periods not - exceeding the limits specified in 20.4.1.300 NMAC (incorporating 40 CFR §262.34)) until they - are transported off site for treatment and/or disposal at a permitted facility.
-This waste - generation and accumulation activity, when performed in compliance with 20.4.1.300 NMAC - (incorporating 40 CFR §262), is not subject to RCRA permitting requirements and, as such, is - not addressed in the permit.
+All such derived waste - will be placed in the rooms in HWDUs along with the TRU mixed waste for disposal. - Non-mixed hazardous wastes generated at the WIPP, through activities where contact with TRU - mixed waste does not occur, are characterized, placed in containers, and stored (for periods not - exceeding the limits specified in 20.4.1.300 NMAC (incorporating 40 CFR §262.17)) until they - are transported off site for treatment and/or disposal at a permitted facility.
+This waste - generation and accumulation activity, when performed in compliance with 20.4.1.300 NMAC - (incorporating 40 CFR §262), is not subject to RCRA permitting requirements and, as such, is - not addressed in the permit, with the exception of the requirements of 20.4.1.300 NMAC - (incorporating 40 CFR Part 262, Subpart M), which are addressed in Permit Attachment D.